 Figure N.1 Bloom Filter example (k=3, m=32)

-N.2 Certificate revocation check
+U.2 Certificate revocation check

 For a BF output, a certificate of serial number e is considered to be revoked if Hi(e)-th bit of the BF output is set to 1 for all i in [0, k-1].

-N.3 False positive case
+U.3 False positive case

 Since BF is computed using hash functions, there can be a false positive case in which a non-revoked certificate is considered to be revoked.
 When a false positive case occurs, a valid certificate suffering from the false positive case may be replaced with a new BF-negative certificate using MIH_Push_Ceritifcate.